5 Real-Life Solutions to Detangle Your Matted Hair

 Drake had a point when he crooned, “started from the bottom now we here.”
-Unfortunately, when it comes to our hair many of us do the exact opposite.
-“The biggest mistake people make is starting the combing process from the roots—this moves the knot towards the end of your hair and it will only gather more hair and a bigger knot,” explains Rodney Cutler, co-owner of Licari Cutler Salon, whose clients include Emma Watson, Jamie King, Naomi Watts.
+Unfortunately, when it comes to our hair, many of us do the exact opposite.
+“The biggest mistake people make is starting the combing process from the roots—this moves the knot towards the end of your hair, and it will only gather more hair and a bigger knot,” explains Rodney Cutler, co-owner of Licari Cutler Salon, whose clients include Emma Watson, Jamie King, and Naomi Watts.

 One of his secret weapons is Redken All Soft Supple Touch Spray to create a “barrier” on the hair.
-“If you shampoo and condition properly, you don’t need a lot but you want to insure that the product sits on the hair shaft—maximum 5-6 pumps is all you need [before brushing],” he explains.
+“If you shampoo and condition properly, you don’t need a lot, but you want to ensure that the product sits on the hair shaft—maximum five to six pumps is all you need [before brushing],” he explains.

 Put PADSR (Prep, Apply, Detail, Smooth, Rinse) into Practice

 Another common mistake people make when detangling their hair is rushing the process.
 Remember, you’re not actually done until you can glide your finger through your hair from root to ends.
-Celebrity Hairstylist & Natural Hair Educator, Tasheara Neshell, whose clients include Jennifer Hudson, Viola Davis, and Sevyn Streeter, encourages her clients to use her signature PADSR technique detailed below:
+Celebrity hairstylist and natural hair educator Tasheara Neshell, whose clients include Jennifer Hudson, Viola Davis, and Sevyn Streeter, encourages her clients to use her signature PADSR technique detailed below:

-- Detangle: Use a wide-tooth comb to begin detangling, this technique separate the hair strands from one another.
-Start by going through your entire head of hair at least once using a wide-tooth comb—again the goal is to get to the scalp.
+- Detangle: Use a wide-tooth comb to begin detangling; this technique separates the hair strands from one another.
+Start by going through your entire head of hair at least once using a wide-tooth comb—again, the goal is to get to the scalp.

 - Rinse: Gently rinse using cool water.
 Allow water to run down your hair from scalp to ends—the water pressure helps to keep curls separated and elongated, but do not massage curls during this step.

-Detangling products and tools work hand in hand—however, depending your hair type, one may be more or less effective without the other.
-Methods like finger detangling can come in handy specifically for fine or fragile hair.
-Again, sectioning is key, you want to tackle smaller areas to zero in on tough knots.
+Detangling products and tools work hand in hand—however, depending on your hair type, one may be more or less effective without the other.
+Methods like finger-detangling can come in handy specifically for fine or fragile hair.
+Again, sectioning is key; you want to tackle smaller areas to zero in on tough knots.
 Daily moisturizers, oils, and butters can assist and hydrate the hair as you go.

 Kyle is a fan of products that contain Babassu oil, like Nexxus Nourishing Hair Oil.
-“Your hair will be conditioned and the elasticity of curls will be restored,” he explains.
-Equally as important is not over-washing, your natural oils helps prevent excessive snarls.
-“On the days where you don't wash, gently exfoliate your scalp with your fingertips in the shower to take the natural oil through the ends of your hair.
+“Your hair will be conditioned, and the elasticity of curls will be restored,” he explains.
+Equally as important is not over-washing; your natural oils help prevent excessive snarls.
+“On the days where you don’t wash, gently exfoliate your scalp with your fingertips in the shower to take the natural oil through the ends of your hair.
 On the days you do need to shampoo your hair, use a conditioning treatment instead.”

 When removing braids or extensions, slowing unravel your style using your fingers to shake your hair as you go.
-Neshell recommends immediately dividing the hair in six sections: One vertical part down the middle of the head (from the front hairline to nape) and two sets horizontal partings (temple to temple and ear to ear) to prevent further tangles.
+Neshell recommends immediately dividing the hair in six sections: nne vertical part down the middle of the head (from the front hairline to the nape) and two sets of horizontal partings (temple to temple and ear to ear) to prevent further tangles.

 “Always tackle knots in the hair while it’s dry,” Neshell reminds us.
-“Work only in the area that is knotted and apply detangling product.
+“Work only in the area that is knotted, and apply detangling product.
 Then remove the knot using fingers and tools until hair is free from tangles.
-Soaking knotted hair with water may cause severe friction to the cuticle layers of the strand which can lead to spilt ends, and breakage.”
+Soaking knotted hair with water may cause severe friction to the cuticle layers of the strand, which can lead to split ends and breakage.”

 Kyle’s take?
 Treat your hair as you would your skin, with kindness and care.
 “Never pull hard when brushing your hair.
 It will make knots even harder to get out.
 If you’ve used elastic ties, gently pull them out.”